Welcome to the UHCL Art School for Children and Young Adults

-UHCL's Art School for Children offers programs for youth in the Bay Area and sponsors research in visual arts education.
+UHCL's Art School for Children and Young Adults is the university's longest running community outreach program.
+Our program offers art enrichment classes for youth in the Bay Area and sponsors research in visual arts education.
 Faculty, art teachers and university students work together to provide model art classes at the university and in public school locations.
 A special focus of the curriculum is the art of the world's varied cultures and the contributions of major artists.

 Any person needing a special accommodation for a disability in order to participate in this program should contact the Art School for Children at 281-283-3344 at least one week prior to the program date to arrange for the accommodation.

 The program began in 1977 with an enrollment of 30 students.
 Dr. Ellin Grossman and Mary Ann Boykin worked together to develop model curricula and teaching methods for diverse ages and learners.
-After teaching with the Art School for ten years, Ann Waltz became the director in 2005.
-The program has expanded to an annual enrollment of over 1200 students.
-Classes are held at the university, after school at some elementary schools in the Clear Creek and Friendswood Independent School Districts, and at certain local private schools.
-Home school students meet at the university.
-Dr. Waltz is dedicated to offering art classes that benefit all children, inspire pre service teachers, give additional options for professional teachers, and serve families and the community.
+After teaching with the Art School for ten years, Dr. Ann Waltz was the program director from 2005-2017.
+In the spring of 2017, Dr. David Moya took over as director, and in the summer of 2020 became Clinical Assistant Professor for the EC-12 art education track.
+The program has expanded to an annual enrollment of over 1,200 students.
+Classes are held at UH-Clear Lake, after school at numerous elementary schools in the Clear Creek and Friendswood Independent School Districts, at local private schools, and home school groups.
+The Art School for Children is dedicated to offering art classes that benefit all children, inspire pre service teachers, give additional options for professional teachers, and serve families and the community.